xcore/sc_lib_fixed_point/README.rst

 * Add other mathematical functions (errf etc)
 * Add optional check on overflows (with a compile time flag for code that has size constraints)
 * Add optional check on domain errors, eg. sqrt(-1)
+* Run minimiser over errors in order to improve coefficients for our domain.

 Firmware Overview
 =================